Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 Output Drive - UD2.7 has two identical

-outputs for driving two bridges, or can be paralleled to run a large
+outputs for driving two bridges (via two GDTs), or can be paralleled to run a

-bridge.
-To save cost, the second gate drive section can be removed -
+bridge (via one large GDT).
+To save BOM cost, the second gate drive section can be removed

 anything after the phase jumper can be removed for the second circuit,

-including the UCC Mosfet drivers and the push-pull MOSFTs.
+including the UCC FET drivers and the push-pull MOSFTs.

 Feedback - I try to aim for about 1A